py5coding/py5book/content/install.md

 If you get an error or see the version number is something like 1.8 or 11.0.14, you will need to install or upgrade Java.
 You can install it any way you like.
-One simple way is to use the [Python library install-jdk](https://github.com/jyksnw/install-jdk).
+One straightforward installation approach is to use the [Python library install-jdk](https://github.com/jyksnw/install-jdk).
 Install it into your Anaconda environment using `pip install`: